This is the character sheet for Zoids: New Century. It's got quite a few for such a relatively short series, so enjoy!

 - Macross Missile Massacre: Her preferred tactic, something that even Leena comments on.

-- Nuke 'em: She even launches what looks like an SRBM at the Liger Zero, which certainly produces a big enough bang that the Jager barely gets away from
+- Nuke 'em: She even launches what looks like an SRBM at the Liger Zero that is many times larger than the Iron Kong she is piloting, which certainly produces a big enough bang that the Jager barely gets away from